Marc Bloch: Legacy

 It is possible, argues Weber, that had Bloch survived the war, he would have been a candidate for Minister of Education in a post-war government and would have reformed the education system he had condemned for losing France the war in 1940.
 Instead, in 1948, his son Étienne offered the Archives Nationales his father's papers for their repository, but they rejected the offer.
 As a result, the material was placed in the vaults of the École Normale Supérieure, "where it lay untouched for decades".

-Intellectual historian Peter Burke named Bloch the leader of what he called the "French Historical Revolution", and Bloch became an icon for the post-war generation of new historians.
+Peter Burke, an Intellectual historian, named Bloch the leader of what he called the "French Historical Revolution", and Bloch became an icon for the post-war generation of new historians.
 Although he has been described as being, to some extent, the object of a cult in both England and France—"one of the most influential historians of the twentieth century" by Stirling, and "the greatest historian of modern times" by John H. Plumb—this is a reputation mostly acquired postmortem.
 Henry Loyn suggests it is also one which would have amused and amazed Bloch.
 According to Stirling, this posed a particular problem within French historiography when Bloch effectively had martyrdom bestowed upon him after the war, leading to much of his work being overshadowed by the last months of his life.
 This led to "indiscriminate heaps of praise under which he is now almost hopelessly buried".
 This is partly at least the fault of historians themselves, who have not critically re-examined Bloch's work but rather treat him as a fixed and immutable aspect of the historiographical background.

 At the turn of the millennium "there is a woeful lack of critical engagement with Marc Bloch's writing in contemporary academic circles" according to Stirling.
 His legacy has been further complicated by the fact that the second generation of Annalists led by Fernand Braudel has "co-opted his memory", (Note: They did not do this with the intention of suppressing discussion of Bloch's ideas, wrote Karen Stirling, but "it is easy for contemporary scholars to confuse Bloch's own individualistic work as a historian with that of his structuralist successors".
 In other words, to apply to Bloch's views those who followed him with, in some cases, rather different interpretations of those views.) combining Bloch's academic work and Resistance involvement to create "a founding myth".
 The aspects of his life which made Bloch easy to beatify have been summed up by Henry Loyn as "Frenchman and Jew, scholar and soldier, staff officer and Resistance worker ... articulate on the present as well as the past".

 Place Marc Bloch, in the 20th arrondissement of Paris, is one of the streets to have been named after him.